rocky-jaiswal/todo-pro/README.md

 A simple CRUD application to play around with - Next.js + TRPC & Spring Boot + JPA on Kotlin

+## Run application locally

+- Technically, we need to simply run `docker-compose up` or `docker-compose up --build` (first run)
+- But in this case we need to pre-populate the "known" secrets in `.env` file since `auth-service` needs secure secrets
+- To generate and set new secrets run -
+  - `cd auth-service && node bin/generateKeyPair.mjs`.
+This generates a new RSA key pair for JWT signing.
+  - Copy the pem key file secret in the `auth-service/secrets/development.env` file
+  - Now run - `node generate_dev_env_file.mjs` and note the random secret
+  - Using this new random secret, in auth-service also run `node bin/lockSecret.mjs development <secret>` to "lock" the secret
+  - Finally run `docker-compose up --build`

-## Setup (Dev Mode)
+## Setup for local development

+- Comment `api-service` and `web-service` in the `docker-compose.yml` file
-- Start `docker-compose up --build`.
+- Run `docker-compose up --build`.
 This will start the DB, migrate the DB and start a Node.js JWT+JWKS Auth service
-- Go to the API (todo-pro-api) and run the Spring Boot application with Gradle
+- Go to the API (todo-pro-api) and run the Spring Boot application with Gradle (I usually do this from IntelliJ Idea)
 - Go the the Web app (todo-pro-web) and run the Next.js app with `yarn dev`
+- This allows for quick feedback loop

 ## Under developement